- This line was added.

 - Change the backend password to a random string

-- If you want to use encrypted communication please refer here.
+- If you want to use encrypted communication please your own TLS certs, refer here.

 Run the installer and launch the Docker containers